East New Market, Maryland: 21st century

 This decline in population over the past century reflects the national trends as shown the same respective census reports of declines in family sizes and the shift of the population to a more urbanized society with its concomitant economic offerings and social advantages.
 That in combination with the effects of a World War, the economic devastation and the resulting isolation of what had been a thriving economic community and other factors saw the decline ensue.
 The Town of East New Market's total was 153 at the 1990 census, and 167 at the 2000 census.

 The 2005 population estimate is 245.
 This estimate is based on the projected relocation of retirees from the northeastern and other sections of the United States for purposes of retirement.
 In 2007 and 2008, a period of economic decline for the nation and region in general, construction has outstripped any total that has occurred in the combined near half century in total.

 Historic preservation

 The town center is included in the East New Market Historic District, listed on the National Register of Historic Places.

-Government

-Town Council

-Elected by Voters to 4-year terms (May):